Central Registry Toolbox Code Version(s): V7.1.1

-Code Owner: National Institute of Standards and Technology (NIST).
+Code Owner/Developer: National Institute of Standards and Technology (NIST).

 Description: The Consolidated Model of Fire and Smoke Transport (CFAST) is a computer program that fire investigators, safety officials, engineers, architects and builders can use to simulate the impact of past or potential fires and smoke in a specific building environment.
 CFAST is a two-zone fire model used to predict the environment in a multi-compartment structure subjected to a fire.
 It calculates the time evolving distribution of smoke and fire gases and the temperature throughout a building during a user-specified fire.